EricFecteau/rust-data-analysis/src/5_pub/3_reports.md

 ```

 > [!NOTE]
 > Note that this code is wrapped in Rust's `unsafe {}`.
 This is not uncommon in Rust, as it's a way to explicitly force the user to acknowledge that the code they are using could potentially cause memory issues or not be thread-safe.
 As explained in the documentation of [set_var](https://doc.rust-lang.org/std/env/fn.set_var.html#safety), "This function is safe to call in a single-threaded program." and "This function is also always safe to call on Windows, in single-threaded and multi-threaded programs.".
-This function is only unsafe in multi-treaded programs.
+Therefore, this function is only unsafe in multi-treaded programs, on Linux or MacOS.
 This program is single threaded, so no concerns here!
 I recommend exploring the [unsafe rust](https://doc.rust-lang.org/book/ch20-01-unsafe-rust.html) documentation a bit to familiarize yourself with safety in Rust.

 We have now setup the formats needed to create a nice looking markdown report!